kuba6000/Mobs-Info/README.md

 ## About

 This mod is an addon to NEI that adds a new tab with all of the information about the mobs.
+Now also includes villager trades!

 These informations includes:
 - How does it look (it is rendered and always looks at your cursor)